DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p><strong><em>Bite.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, range 10 ft., 1 target.
 Hit: 18 (4d10 + 5) piercing damage.
 If the target is Large or smaller, it is grappled (escape DC 18).
 Until this grapple ends, the target is restrained, and Kiril can't bite another target.</p>
 <p><strong><em>Swallow.</em></strong> Kiril makes one bite attack against a Medium or smaller creature he has restrained with his bite.
 If the attack hits, the target takes the bite's damage, the target is swallowed, and the grapple ends.
 While swallowed, the creature is blinded and restrained, it has total cover against attacks and other effects outside Kiril, and it takes 7 (2d6) acid damage at the start of each of Kiril's turns.
 If Kiril takes 20 damage or more on a single turn, he must succeed on a DC 20 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall prone in a space within 10 feet of him.
 Kiril must also immediately regurgitate all swallowed creatures if he dies.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Corrupted Miasma.</em></strong> Kiril exhales a cloud of necrotic mist.
-Each creature within 20 feet of him must succeed on a DC 18 Wisdom saving throw, taking 9 (2d8) necrotic damage on a failed save, or half as much damage on a success.
-The mist remains until the start of Kiril's next turn or until dispersed by a strong wind, heavily obscuring the area to all creatures without the <strong><em>keen hearing and smell</em></strong> feature while it lingers.</p>
+Each creature within 20 feet of him must succeed on a DC 18 Wisdom saving throw, taking 9 (2d8) necrotic damage on a failed save, or half as much damage on a success.</p>
 <p><strong><em>Shadow Beam.</em></strong> A 5-foot-wide, 100-foot-long beam of swirling shadows bursts from Kiril’s maw.
 Each creature in that area must make a DC 18 Dexterity saving throw, taking 14 (4d6) necrotic damage on a failed save, or half as much damage on a success.
 A target grappled by Kiril’s bite automatically fails the saving throw.</p>
 <h3>Reactions</h3>
 <p>Kiril can take up to three reactions per round, but only one per turn.
 If Kiril would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>